-* **Display percentage and Feature percentage indicate the percentage of weeks during the 202-week time periods when the focal product is being promoted for Display and Feature.
+* **Display percentage and feature percentage indicate the percentage of weeks during the 202-week time periods when the focal product is being promoted for Display and Feature.

 Figure 1.
 Store level data for an SKU in the Beer category

 In Figure 1, the Calendar events include Halloween, Thanksgiving, Christmas, New Year’s Day, President’s Day, Easter, Memorial Day, the 4th of July, and Labour Day.
 The Promotional events include Feature and Display.